alfajor/alla-cart/README.md

 # AllaCart

-AllaCart is a simple React shopping cart feature that can be customized to your application.
+AllaCart is a simple, customizable React shopping cart feature.
 Supply your own product data and the cart does the rest!

 # Install